shwetavbehera/nlp-2023-mc1/README.md

 # Data Preprocessing
 Initially, no preprocessing of the data was performed while training the first couple of models.

 Lateron the Twitter text data was preprocessed to clean and transform the text.
+The preprocessing included the following steps:

+## N-grams
+In order to include some context to each word, I tokenized using n-gram ranges multiple n-gram ranges.
+The best model was an SVM classifier using an n-gram range of (1,7) without any other preprocessing with an F1-Score of 0.57.

+## Stopword removal
+The removal of noise did not result in substantial improvement of the model.
+With an F1-Score of 0.55 it was a worse strategy than n-grams.
+This is also understandable, since stopwords seem detremental when analyzing sentiment of a tweet.

+## Feature Union
+Using Feature Untion and Pipeline I create a pipeline using feature union, which combines two different TfidfVectorizer transformers with different n-gram ranges and lowercase settings.
+This experiment did not result in any substatial improvement of the model.
+This model has an F1-Score of 0.54.

+## Processing Tweet
+Even though the tweets are in english, the language of the user is not standard.
+To standardize the syntax of the tweets to an extent, I created a function to process the tweets and only extract relevant text.
+The following steps were made:
-The preprocessing steps included removing URLs, usernames, and hashtags, tokenizing the text, removing stopwords and punctuation, and lemmatizing the tokens.
+- removing URLs, usernames, hashtags, punctuation
+- tokenizing the text using TweetTokenizer
+- lemmatizing the tokens
 These steps aimed to remove noise, standardize the text, and improve the quality of the input data.

 # Vectorization
 The text data was vectorized using the TF-IDF (Term Frequency-Inverse Document Frequency) approach.
 The `TfidfVectorizer` was employed to convert the text data into numerical feature vectors.
 TF-IDF assigns weights to each term in the corpus based on its frequency in a document and its rarity in the entire corpus.
 This  allows the models to work with numerical representations of text data, capturing the importance of words in the documents.